This post may contain affiliate links. Read the full disclosure here.

 If your plant’s soil is covered with something – sphagnum moss, sand or gravel, then less water will be able to evaporate from the soil, so your plant won’t need watering as often.

-Covering the top layer of soil with sand is also great for reducing fungus flies, so if you have an issue with them, then you can kill two birds with one stone by adding some sand to your pots.
+Covering the top layer of soil with sand is also great for reducing fungus gnats, so if you have an issue with them, then you can kill two birds with one stone by adding some sand to your pots.

 Diatomaceous earth is another fungus gnat-reducing topdressing material.